Frequently Asked Questions About Panorama™

 - Triploidy occurs when there are 3 copies of all the chromosomes.

-The Panorama test can detect more chromosome conditions than most of the other non-invasive tests.
+The Panorama test screens for more chromosome conditions than most of the other non-invasive tests.
 Natera is actively in the process of adding more conditions to the list.
 Currently, the Panorama test screens for:

 - Trisomy 21: This is caused by an extra copy of chromosome 21 and is also called Down syndrome.
 This is the most common cause of intellectual disability.
 It may also cause certain birth defects of the heart or other organs and may cause hearing or vision problems.